h33p/systemc/README.md

-# SystemC - SystemD for CraftOS 1.7
+# SystemC - SystemD for CraftOS 1.7+ And Much More

 ### Programs